GitRidy/nextjs15_starter_kit/concat_files.README.md

 **"Permission denied"**
 - Ensure you have read access to the source directory
 - Ensure you have write access to the current directory
-- Try specifying a different output location with `--out-name`
+- Try specifying a different output location with `--filename`

 **"Output filename contains invalid characters"**
 - Avoid characters like `< > : " | ? *` in the filename